 Western Ukrainians are ardent nationalists

-Not only foreigners but also some citizens from other parts of Ukraine believe that people from the west of the country are hostile.
+Some citizens from other parts of Ukraine believe that people from the west of the country are hostile.
 This has, regrettably, become another Ukrainian stereotype.
-Those who hold this view say that residents of Lviv are banderivtsi (a word derived fromUkrainian politician and nationalist Stepan Bandera’s surname), characterised by extreme radical-nationalist views.
-Although, those who have actually visited Lviv note the opposite – welcoming and friendly locals who are proud of their country and eager to share their culture with visitors.
+Those who hold this view say that residents of Lviv are banderivtsi (a word derived from Ukrainian politician and nationalist Stepan Bandera’s surname), characterised by extreme nationalist views.
+But those who actually visit Lviv will notice the opposite – welcoming and friendly locals who are proud of their country and eager to share their culture with visitors.

 Borscht and salo are everyday dishes